 You have tried to install Cockpit on a CentOS machine but getting some errors.
 You have tried everything to install it, and still, you have errors on the screen.
-You’ve seen a couple of guides out there, but no one has actually presented you with a working solution for CentOS.
-In this tutorial, you will find out how to install Cockpit on CentOS and the steps that you need to follow to successfully install Cockpit on your machine.
+You’ve seen a couple of guides out there, but no one has presented you with a working solution for CentOS.
+In this tutorial, you will find out how to install Cockpit on CentOS and the steps you need to follow to install Cockpit successfully on your machine.

-This article will explain how to install Cockpit on RHEL based Linux distributions like AlmaLinux, CentOS and Rocky Linux.
+This article will explain how to install Cockpit on RHEL-based Linux distributions like AlmaLinux, CentOS, and Rocky Linux.
 In addition to installation, we will be covering a number of pre- and post-installation tasks like setting up your firewall, updating the machinery, and configuring Cockpit.

-In order to successfully install and use this software, you need to complete the following tasks:
+To successfully install and use this software, you need to complete the following tasks:

 - You will need a 64-bit CentOS/RHEL/AlmaLinux/Rocky Linux server with at least 2 GB of RAM

 - You will need root access for this installation process.

 This tutorial can be used for the following operating systems:

 First, you must update your server and ensure all the machinery is up to date.

 To update your CentOS machine, use the following command.